datajoint/datajoint-github-page/gettingstarted.md

 ## Create a DataJoint schema

 Now let us set up a schema.
 Assume that you have a database `subjects` in MySQL in which you plan to store some information about trials in a psychophysical experiment.
 The first task is to define the structure of the tables in that schema.
+We will just state the code for Matlab and Python, and then explain what it means below.

 ### Matlab